 Restrict Local Uninstall/Disable of Jump Clients limits the remote user’s ability to uninstall or disable Jump Clients from the right-click context menu, reducing the need to reinstall Jump Clients that should not have been uninstalled.
 If this option is enabled, only users with appropriate privileges on the target machine may uninstall the Jump Client via the host system's "uninstall programs" mechanism.

 Allow Representatives to attempt to wake up Jump Clients provides a way to wake up a selected Jump Client by broadcasting Wake-on-LAN (WOL) packets through another Jump Client on the same network.
 Once a WOL is attempted, the option becomes unavailable for 30 seconds before a subsequent attempt can be made.
 WOL must be enabled on the target computer and its network for this function to work.
+The default gateway information of the Jump Client is used to determine if other Jump Clients reside on the same network.
 When sending a WOL packet the representative will have an advanced option to provide a password for WOL environments that require a secure WOL password.

 Use screen state to detect Customer Presence sets how customer presence is determined.
 Customer presence is used when choosing whether to use the Customer Present Session Policy or the Customer Not Present Session Policy.
 If checked, the customer is determined to be present only if a user is logged in, the screen is not locked, and a screen saver is not running.
 If unchecked, the customer is considered present if a user is logged in, regardless of screen state.